 Dr. Munch was allowed access to the factory, Major Hirst refused to take orders from him.
 The Royal Military Police was instructed to investigate, after a 6 week investigation it was found that everything was legal and in order.
 Major Ivan Hirst's bookeeping was faultless, with every transaction

 correctly recorded, every car made had serial numbers and paperwork and each barter deal was legal and recorded.

 Hirst knew that building a successful car manufacturer would be incredibly difficult with just a single model, so some prototype variations were commissioned.
 One was a 4 seater convertible very similar to the pre-war convertible and the other was a two seater roadster convertible.

 The two-seater was built using a modified front bonnet over the engine, this car became the regular transport of Colonel Radclyffe and the car gained the nickname 'the Radclyffe roadster'.
 The roadster became the template for the commercially available two seater convertible made by Hebmüller

 and the four seater the basis of the Karmann

 In May 1949 – VOLKSWAGENWERK AG was formed and then in October '49 the Volkswagen factory was officially handed back to the Germans under the leadership of Heinz Nordhoff.
-At the end of 1951, Major Hirst was demobbed and returned to civilian life in England.
+At the end of 1951, Major Hirst was demobbed and tried to find some kind executive position within VW but was not wanted, he returned to civilian life in England.